XBT3K/VOLUME-ALGO-EURUSD/README.md

-# OBV and CMF Trading Algorithm for EUR/USD
+# Volume OBV CMF Trading Algorithm

-This is a simple trading algorithm that uses the On-Balance Volume (OBV) and Chaikin Money Flow (CMF) indicators to execute trades on the EUR/USD currency pair using the Oanda API.
+This is a trading algorithm that uses a combination of volume, On Balance Volume (OBV), and Chaikin Money Flow (CMF) indicators to generate trading signals for the EUR/USD forex pair.

-## Requirements
+## Overview

-- Python 3
-- `oandapyV20` library for accessing the Oanda API
+The algorithm is implemented in Python and uses the following libraries:

+- `backtrader` for backtesting and trading simulation
-- `pandas` library for data manipulation
+- `pandas` for data manipulation and analysis

-## Installation

-You can install the required libraries using `pip`:

-pip install oandapyV20 pandas

-## Configuration

-To use the algorithm, you need an Oanda account and API access token.
-You should set the `access_token` and `accountID` variables in the code to your own values.

-You can also customize the trading parameters, such as the currency pair, position size, take profit, and stop loss levels.
+- `requests` for retrieving forex data from an API
+- `PyYAML` for parsing the configuration file

+The algorithm consists of the following files:

+- `config.yml`: Configuration file for the algorithm
+- `main.py`: Main script for running the algorithm
+- `VolumeOBVCMF.py`: Module containing the trading strategy
+- `backtest.py`: Module for backtesting the algorithm

 ## Usage

-You can run the algorithm by executing the `eurusd_obv_cmf.py` file in a Python environment, such as:

-python eurusd_obv_cmf.py

-The algorithm will fetch the latest 100 15-minute candlesticks of EUR/USD data from Oanda, calculate the OBV and CMF values, and execute a buy, sell, or hold order based on the OBV and CMF signals.
+To use the algorithm, follow these steps:

+1. Install the required libraries by running `pip install -r requirements.txt` in your terminal.
+2. Modify the `config.yml` file to match your desired settings for the algorithm.
+3. Run the algorithm by running `python main.py` in your terminal.

+The algorithm will generate trading signals based on the configuration settings and print the results to the console.

 ## Disclaimer

-This algorithm is for educational purposes only and should not be used for real trading without proper testing and risk management.
-The author and publisher are not responsible for any losses incurred using this code or any trading algorithm based on it.
+This algorithm is for educational and informational purposes only and should not be construed as investment advice.
+Use the algorithm at your own risk and always do your own research and due diligence before making any investment decisions.

+## License

+This code is licensed under the MIT License.